MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-browser-extensions-permission-info.md

 ## Response

-If successful, this method returns 200 OK with the list of all permissions for a browser extension in the body.
+If successful, this method returns 200 OK with the list of all permissions requested by a browser extension in the body.

 ## Example